doridori/Pilot/README.md

 ![Pilot Mascot](https://raw.githubusercontent.com/doridori/Pilot/master/gfx/pilot_mascot.png)

 **_18/01/16 Note:_ this is a WIP and is currently in development.
 Some of the supplementary docs also need updating as the project is still undergoing some conceptual refactoring.
+I am welcome to any input via the Issues page to guide its development.
 This library is not in use in production yet.
-Welcome to any input via the Issues page to guide its development.
 Should be production ready over the next month or two so watch this space!**

 #Intro